Our evidence-based analysis of Oxiracetam features

 In further testing, oxiracetam was also found to alleviate blood-brain barrier dysfunction and protect against ischemic stroke in rats.

-Oxiracetam is a cholinergic, or substance which releases or responds to the neurotransmitter acetylcholine, and as such acts as a mild psychostimulant
+Oxiracetam is a cholinergic, a substance which releases or responds to the neurotransmitter acetylcholine, and as such acts, as a mild psychostimulant.

 Studies also indicate that it may promote wakeful alertness by enhancing blood flow to and within the brain, improving energy metabolism.

 How It Works

 While its exact mechanisms of action are not completely understood, oxiracetam’s actions are similar to those of other racetam-class drugs, which enhance cognitive function by stimulating specific neurotransmitter receptor sites and directly modulating the production and release of certain neurotransmitters.